Strain Name: Charlotte’s Web (NOW WITH TWICE AS MUCH CBD!)

 Visual: AAA Mostly small to medium open buds with visible crystal and lots of twirly orange pistils.
 These buds are sticky!
 Stem snaps, product is dried properly

-Info: The cloned version of Charlotte’s Web was specifically cultivated by Colorado breeders The Stanley Brothers for a young epileptic patient named Charlotte and had less than 0.3% thc.
-This is a phenotype of that popular strain that has more THC in it – closer to a 1:1 ratio although cbd is higher than THC.
+Info: This strain of Charlotte’s Web has 8% THC and almost 13% CBD.
+The cloned version of Charlotte’s Web was cultivated by Colorado breeders The Stanley Brothers specifically for a young epileptic patient named Charlotte and had less than 0.3% THC.
+This is a phenotype of that popular strain that has more THC in it – closer to a 2:1 ratio where the CBD is higher than thc.
 A fairly clear-headed relaxation is the common high.
 If you are a veteran THC smoker you may notice very little ‘high’ at all.
-This strain has gained popularity as an option for treating seizures as well as a range of other medical conditions.
-Charlotte’s Web may cause dizziness for some patients, so new users should be cautious.
-This is a new phenotype acquired in Jan 2018 and different from the Charlotte’s web we have carried previously.
+The Charlotte’s Web cannabis strain has become a popular option in the treatment of seizures, as well as many other neural, physical, and physiological clinical medical conditions.
+For some patients, the potency of Charlotte’s Web may cause some dizziness.
+It is recommended that new users proceed with caution.
+This is a new phenotype acquired in November 2019 and different from the Charlotte’s web we have carried previously.
 It has almost twice the CBD and is very sticky!

 In 2013, CNN featured a story about a family in Colorado whose very young daughter Charlotte was suffering from Dravets Syndrome.
 This genetic disorder caused hundreds of seizures.
 No medication provided any relief for Charlotte’s condition.
 Finally, her parents decided to try cannabis oil, having read some promising studies about the effects of high-CBD (cannabidiol) cannabis strains.